Dated 6 September 2007

 Dear Investors,

-We hope you have a better understanding of our business through this online exchange.
+Through this online exchange, we hope you have a better understanding of our Group's businesses and strategies.

 Regards,